Relational Memory: Native In-Memory Accesses on Rows and Columns

 We now present the high-level design of our \sysNameLong (\sysName) and the interface that allows its transparent use.

-\Paragraph{Implementing Relational Algebra Operators in Hardware} The core innovation introduced with the \sname paradigm is the implementation of relational algebra operators in hardware to achieve transparent near data processing. \sname represents a novel software-hardware co-design approach with a clean architecture and a simple abstraction that is exposed to the application level.
+\Paragraph{Implementing Relational Algebra Operators in Hardware} The core innovation introduced with the \sname paradigm is the implementation of relational algebra operators in hardware to achieve transparent near-data processing. \sname represents a novel software-hardware co-design approach with a clean architecture and a simple abstraction that is exposed to the application level.

 The fundamental physical relational operators are projection, selection, sorting, aggregation, group-by, and join.
 In this paper, we focus on projections that require the capability to fetch a subset of the data residing in memory (projecting the desired columns).
 Realizing near-data projection lays the groundwork for pushing the highest degree of processing to the hardware as long as data movement represents the performance bottleneck.